|For further information contact:

 Diane Farsetta, WNPJ, firstname.lastname@example.org, 608-250-9240

-MADISON - On Saturday, August 6, the anniversary of the first U.S. nuclear bombing of Japan, local peace and public health advocates will gather to call for a nuclear-free world.
-This year's "Lanterns for Peace" at James Madison Park features Madison Mayor Paul Soglin, a Solidarity Sing-Along and families making and floating peace lanterns on Lake Mendota.
-The event begins at 6:30 pm.
+MADISON - On Monday, August 6, the anniversary of the first U.S. nuclear bombing of Japan, local peace and public health advocates will gather to call for a nuclear-free world.
+This year's "Lanterns for Peace" at Tenney Park in Madison will feature a special guest from Japan, live music and families making and floating peace lanterns on the Tenney Park Lagoon.
+The event begins at 7:00 pm.

 Lanterns for Peace commemorations are organized around the world each August, to remember the devastating impact of the nuclear bombs dropped during World War II.
-The Madison event this year, the 66th anniversary of the U.S. bombings of Hiroshima and Nagasaki, will also reflect on the continuing devastation faced by Fukushima, Japan, following the meltdown of nuclear reactors there.
+The Madison event this year, the 67th anniversary of the U.S. bombings of Hiroshima and Nagasaki, will also reflect on the continuing devastation faced by those in Japan, following the meltdown of the Fukushima nuclear reactors there.

-At Lanterns for Peace, people of all ages remember those who have died in war, and share visions of a peaceful world.
+At Lanterns for Peace, people of all ages remember those who have died in war and share visions of a peaceful world.
 It is a family-friendly event, with live music, crafts and refreshments.
-The event begins at 6:30 pm and ends at dusk, when participants float their illuminated lanterns on Lake Mendota.
+The event begins at 7:00 pm and ends at dusk, when participants float their illuminated lanterns on the lagoon.
+At 7:45 pm, Dave Welo will lead a sing-a-long.
+This year’s event also features a picture display and a collection of 7000 origami cranes donated by the Hiroshima Peace Foundation.

-Lanterns for Peace is sponsored annually by Physicians for Social Responsibility Wisconsin, the Wisconsin Network for Peace & Justice, Madison Area Peace Coalition, and United Nations Association of Dane County.
+Lanterns for Peace is hosted annually by Physicians for Social Responsibility Wisconsin and cosponsored by the Wisconsin Network for Peace & Justice, Veterans for Peace - Madison, United Nations Association of Dane County and Madison Area Peace Coalition.